Elyzavetka/Elyzavetka/README.md

 Hi My name is Liza
 =====================

-I am beginner Software Engineer based in London.
+I am a beginner Software Engineer based in London.
 ------------------------------------------------

 Recently, I completed the Makers Academy bootcamp, with specialism as a software engineer.
 I am looking for entry position.